veronika-matuskova/book-manager/docs/FEATURES_SUMMARY.md

   - Bulk remove multiple books from collection
   - Bulk edit metadata (status, dates, progress) for multiple books
 - Book count display shown contextually where useful:
-  - Owned Books page: "9 books" (total owned books)
+  - My Books page: "9 books" (total owned books)
   - Explore page: total number of books in database
   - Search result page: "Found 3/300 books" (results vs total database)
   - Home page: total number of books in database
   - Book detail page: number of books in series (if book is in a series)
-- Series count display: number of series user owns, displayed in Owned Books next to total number of owned books (a series can have multiple books, but 1 book cannot be in more than 1 series)
+- Series count display: number of series user owns, displayed in My Books next to total number of owned books (a series can have multiple books, but 1 book cannot be in more than 1 series)

 ### ✅ 4.
 Reading Status
 Four statuses available: